Dayan Lake (American football): New England Patriots

-On December 9, 2020, Lake was signed to the practice squad of the New England Patriots, but was then released 6 days later.
+On 9 December 2020, Lake was signed to the practice squad of the New England Patriots, but was then released 6 days later.

 Los Angeles Rams (second stint)

-On June 1, 2021, Lake signed with the Los Angeles Rams.
-He was waivedinjured on August 5, 2021 and placed on injured reserve.
-On August 16, 2021 Lake was waived with an injury settlement and became a free agent.
+On 1 June 2021, Lake signed with the Los Angeles Rams.
+He was waived/injured on 5 August 2021 and placed on injured reserve.
+On 16 August 2021 Lake was waived with an injury settlement and became a free agent.

-Houston Gamblers
+Houston Gamblers / Roughnecks

-Lake signed with the Houston Gamblers of the USFL on November 22, 2022.
+Lake signed with the Houston Gamblers of the USFL on 22 November 2022.

+Lake and all other Houston Gamblers players and coaches were all transferred to the Houston Roughnecks after it was announced that the Gamblers took on the identity of their XFL counterpart, the Roughnecks.
+He was released on March 10, 2024.

 Personal life

 Lake was born in Liberia.
 At the age of five, he traveled with his older sister, Yassah, to the United States where his father's new wife took care of them while their father played soccer at BYU-Hawaii.